swirlds-ryan/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 Open the URL, that was output as `tokenExplorerUrl` above, in your browser and check that:

-- (1) The token should exist
+- (1) The token should exist.
-- (2) The "name" and "symbol" should be shown as the same values derived from your name (or nickname) that you chose earlier
+- (2) The "name" and "symbol" should be shown as the same values derived from your name (or nickname) that you chose earlier.
-- (3) The "treasury account" should match `accountId`
+- (3) The "treasury account" should match `accountId`.
-- (4) Both the "total supply" and "initial supply" should be `10,000`
+- (4) Both the "total supply" and "initial supply" should be `10,000`.

+{% hint style="info" %}
-    - Note that it is not `1,000,000` because of the 2 decimal places configured
+Note that "total supply" and "initial supply" are not `1,000,000` because of the 2 decimal places configured.
+{% endhint %}

 ***